zhangxin00/zhangxin00.github.io/_pages/publications.md

 author_profile: true
 ---

 In the past few years, I have been dedicating my efforts to publish papers on top-tier conferences in computer architecture (MICRO, ISCA, HPCA, and ASPLOS) and security (CCS, IEEE S&P, Usenix Security, and NDSS).
 I also contribute to other well-regarded conferences in hardware security (e.g., DAC, DATE, and CHES).
-You can find the full publication list from my [Google Scholar](https://scholar.google.com/citations?user=rYAO48wAAAAJ&hl=en) and the submission history from [GitHub](https://zhangxin00.github.io/submissions).

 Publications at Conferences (9 papers): HPCA (’24), DAC (’25 × 3, ’24), Usenix Security (’25), ASPLOS (’25), CHES (’25), DATE (’25)